ropensci/aorsf/README.md

 ## What is an oblique decision tree?

-Decision trees are developed by splitting a set of training data into two new subsets, with the goal of having more similarity within the new subsets than between them.
-The splitting process is repeated on resulting subsets of data until a stopping criterion is met.

-When the new subsets of data are formed based on a single predictor, the decision tree is said to be *axis-based* because the splits of the data appear perpendicular to the axis of the predictor.
-When linear combinations of variables are used instead of a single variable, the tree is *oblique* because the splits of the data are neither parallel nor at a right angle to the axis.
+Decision trees are grown by splitting a set of training data into non-overlapping subsets, with the goal of having more similarity within the new subsets than between them.
+When subsets are created with a single predictor, the decision tree is *axis-based* because the subset boundaries are perpendicular to the axis of the predictor.
+When linear combinations (i.e., a weighted sum) of variables are used instead of a single variable, the tree is *oblique* because the boundaries are neither parallel nor perpendicular to the axis.

 **Figure**: Decision trees for classification with axis-based splitting (left) and oblique splitting (right).
 Cases are orange squares; controls